-Nuplazid® is available in only one strength: as tablets of 17 mg each.
+Nuplazid® is available as tablets of 34 mg and 10 mg (updated in July 2019)

 Cost and availability

-The other issue is that, as of June 2017, pimavanserin is only available through “specialty pharmacies”.
+Pimavanserin is expensive and is only available through “specialty pharmacies”.

 To address both these problems, the manufacturer has a program called NUPLAZIDConnect, which is supposed to help patients with getting insurance approval and in obtaining the medication through the specialty pharmacy.